Health System Pharmacy Administration and Leadership Preceptors

 Garrett Crothers PharmD, MBA, BCPS

 Garrett holds both a BS degree and a Pharm.D. from Lipscomb University.
 He completed a PGY1/PGY2 Health System Pharmacy Administration and Leadership (HSPAL) residency at Vanderbilt University Medical Center (VUMC) while also completing an MBA at Lipscomb University.
-Upon completing his residency, Garrett transitioned into the role of Program Director of Special Projects at VUMC, supporting a variety of business functions with a focus on project management.
-In his current role, Garrett leads initiatives that support billing and revenue cycle related functions in the hospital, clinic, specialty and retail areas.
+Upon completing his residency, Garrett transitioned into the role of Program Director of Special Projects supporting a variety of business functions with a focus on project management.
+Garrett now leads the Pharmacy Revenue Cycle team coordinating initiatives that support billing and revenue cycle related functions in the hospital, clinic, specialty and retail areas.

 Garrett’s practice interests include revenue cycle, quality/process improvement, analytics, and project management.